-As of March 31, 2023, we had repurchase agreements with 34 counterparties and approximately \$991.6 million of outstanding repurchase agreement borrowings from 13 of those counterparties, which were used to finance RMBS.
-As of March 31, 2023, our exposure (defined as the amount of cash and securities pledged as collateral, less the borrowing under the repurchase agreement) to any of the counterparties under the repurchase agreements did not exceed five percent of the Company's equity.
+As of June 30, 2023, we had repurchase agreements with 34 counterparties and approximately \$979.9 million of outstanding repurchase agreement borrowings from 13 of those counterparties, which were used to finance RMBS.
+As of June 30, 2023, our exposure (defined as the amount of cash and securities pledged as collateral, less the borrowing under the repurchase agreement) to any of the counterparties under the repurchase agreements did not exceed five percent of the Company's equity.
 Under these agreements, which are uncommitted facilities, we sell a security to a counterparty and concurrently agree to repurchase the same security at a later date at the same price that we initially sold the security plus the interest charged.
 The sale price represents financing proceeds and the difference between the sale and repurchase prices represents interest on the financing.
 The price at which the security is sold generally represents the market value of the security less a discount or "haircut."
-The weighted average haircut on our repurchase debt at March 31, 2023 was approximately 4.1%.
+The weighted average haircut on our repurchase debt at June 30, 2023 was approximately 4.1%.
 During the term of the repurchase transaction, which can be as short as a few days, the counterparty holds the security and posts margin as collateral.
-The counterparty requires us to post additional collateral (or "margin") in order to maintain the initial haircut on the collateral.
+The counterparty monitors and calculates what it estimates to be the value of the collateral during the term of the transaction.
+If this value declines by more than a de minimis threshold, the counterparty requires us to post additional collateral (or "margin") in order to maintain the initial haircut on the collateral.
 This margin is typically required to be posted in the form of cash and cash equivalents.
 Furthermore, we are, from time to time, a party to derivative agreements or financing arrangements that may be subject to margin calls based on the value of such instruments.